Grigor Dimitrov: Equipment

 As of 2013, Dimitrov uses a customized Wilson mid-size 93 square inches prototype racket provided by the Wilson Pro Room Team (as disclosed by pro tour stringers such as the Priority One team members), cosmetic on it is the Pro Staff 95 BLX, it is weighted about 12.oz strung with a 16X19 string pattern.
 In 2014, he switched to 18X17 string pattern.
 From 2015 and on, he switched to a 97 square inches head size, similar to Federer's frame but with a 18X17 pattern.
 In 2016, he worked with Wilson Pro Room Team to come up with the model now known as the Pro Staff 97S with a thinner beam width of 19.5mm.
-He is sponsored by Nike wearing the brand apparel and the Nike Air Zoom Vapour Pro, he previously wore the Air Zoom Vapour X which was also Federer's shoe of choice until 2021.
+From the start of his adult career in 2010, he was sponsored by Nike wearing the brand apparel and the Nike Air Zoom Vapor Pro, he previously wore the Air Zoom Vapor X which was also Federer's shoe of choice until 2021.
+From the 2023 French Open onwards, Dimitrov became an ambassador for Lacoste.
+At the start of 2025, Dimitrov started partnership with Adidas providing him new tennis footwear the Adizero Ubersonic 5.

+Endorsements and sponsorships

+Dimitrov’s professional endorsement agreements include Nike, Wilson Sporting Goods and in 2023 concluded a deal with Lacoste Apparel Products and Lacoste Accessories.
+In 2024 Grigor became the Global brand ambassador for Payhawk, a global spend management software provider.

+Historically he has acted as a brand ambassador to Rolex, Haagen Dazs, American Express, Jet Smarter, Vitamin Well, Creed and Telenor and in 2023 entered into multilevel partnership agreement with Bianchet.